aimms/how-to/Articles/117/117-Uploading-and-Downloading-files.rst

 This function will copy the file ``data.txt`` from the folder ``c:\inputs`` on the client Windows Desktop to the folder ``/PublicData/myapp/input`` in the AIMMS PRO Storage.

-Note that ``Pro::SaveFileToCentralStorage`` requires the filename to be present in the second argument, and has a third optional argument to specify access rights for the file on the AIMMS PRO Storage system.
+Note that ``Pro::SaveFileToCentralStorage`` requires the filename to be present in the second argument, and has a third optional argument to specify access rights for the file on the AIMMS PRO Storage.
 By default, a file inherits the access rights of the parent folder.

 It is a good practice to check if the file already exists in AIMMS PRO Storage, so that you can warn the end-user when a file is about to be overwritten.
 You can do this with a self-defined procedure ``proFileExists`` as follows: